Bream fishing at Coombe Pool

 Zander and pike fishing at Coombe

-Specimen zander and pike hunters have been targeting Coombe for many years but have really been reaping rewards in recent seasons.
-Zander, illegally introduced into Coombe around the mid 70's, have grown at a tremendous rate and the biggest to come out so far was over 19lbs.
+Specimen zander and pike hunters have been targeting Coombe for many years, but have been really reaping the rewards in recent seasons.
+Zander, illegally introduced into Coombe around the mid 70's, have grown at a tremendous rate and the biggest to come out so far weighed more than 19lbs!
 In recent years several other fish in the 16lb range have been caught, although the average size is generally around 8lbs with fish to over 10lbs regularly being taken.
 This makes Coombe Pool the place to go for a realistic chance of catching a truly massive zander.

 However, to be successful for zander you normally have to fish at night, which requires a Full Season Ticket.
 Small freshwater fish baits are commonly used, both live and dead.
 With regard to rigs, most zander caught at Coombe are taken on simple running rigs.
 The secret is to minimise resistance to the fish as they are a very shy-biting species and often drop the bait if they feel the resistance of a heavy lead and line.